Ironworkers Memorial Second Narrows Crossing: Collapse

 On June 17, 1958, as a crane stretched from the north side of the new bridge to join the two chords of the unfinished arch, several spans collapsed.
 Seventy-nine workers plunged 30 m into the water.
 Eighteen were killed either instantly or shortly thereafter, possibly drowned by their heavy tool belts.
 A diver searching for bodies drowned later, bringing the total fatalities for the collapse to nineteen.
 In a subsequent Royal Commission inquiry, the bridge collapse was attributed to miscalculation by bridge engineers.
 A temporary steel box support at the base of the falsework, holding the newly built fifth anchor span, was deemed insufficient to bear the weight.
 The falsework plans were drawn by a junior engineer and the error not noticed by the supervising engineer.

-In December 1957, a safety inspector from the British Columbia Workmen's Compensation Board had reported that the installation of a safety net under the work platforms was "impracticable" following the death of another steelworker.
+Earlier, in 1957, a steelworker had fallen to his death at the bridge.
+But in December 1957, a safety inspector from the BC Workmen's Compensation Board reported that the installation of a safety net under the work platforms was "impracticable".